bitcoin-dot-org/developer.bitcoin.org/devguide/wallets.rst

 Whether creating child public keys or further-descended public keys, a predictable sequence of integer values would be no better than using a single public key for all transactions, as anyone who knew one child public key could find all of the other child public keys created from the same parent public key.
 Instead, a random seed can be used to deterministically generate the sequence of integer values so that the relationship between the child public keys is invisible to anyone without that seed.

 The HD protocol uses a single root seed to create a hierarchy of child, grandchild, and other descended keys with unlinkable deterministically-generated integer values.
-Each child key also gets a deterministically-generated seed from its parent, called a :term:`chain code`, so the compromising of one chain code doesn’t necessarily compromise the integer sequence for the whole hierarchy, allowing the :term:`master chain code` to continue being useful even if, for example, a web-based public key distribution program gets hacked.
+Each child key also gets a deterministically-generated seed from its parent, called a :term:`chain code <Chain code>`, so the compromising of one chain code doesn’t necessarily compromise the integer sequence for the whole hierarchy, allowing the :term:`master chain code <Master chain code>` to continue being useful even if, for example, a web-based public key distribution program gets hacked.

 .. figure:: /img/dev/en-hd-overview.svg
    :alt: Overview Of Hierarchical Deterministic Key Derivation